suvarnak/yolovx_deepsort_pytorch/README.md

-[This repo is formed from MoT tracking iumplementation of DeepSORT that can be used with "ANY" yolo-family detector.
-This repo extends the MoT implemntation to add the count of objects visible in scene and if required tracks of objects are stored in CSV.
+[This repo is formed from MoT tracking iumplementation of DeepSORT () xuarehere/yolo_series_deepsort_pytorch) that can be used with "ANY" yolo-family detector.
+This repo extends the basic MoT implemntation to add the count of top-ranked objects visible in scene and if required, display and saves  tracks of objects in CSV.]

 # Table of contents
 - [Table of contents](#table-of-contents)